Hello,

 Thank-you for your understanding and I hope you enjoy this tutorial xx

-I know, long time no see! but I promise you once the 1st of April comes you will see what I have been playing with for the last few weeks, {another great benefit to being a demo ;-)} but before that I have another little tutorial for you.
-Now, I know loads of people have been making these for a little while but I had a lot of trouble getting the one I tried to make to stand well and fold flat, so I adapted it and played around with it to make this, my version, of a side step card.
-I, in no way claim to be the inventor of this card, just the adaptor of measurements, oh yes, and they are in cm's too :-D
+I made this side-step card for my daughters birthday and I know loads of people have been making these for a little while but I had a lot of trouble getting the one I tried to make to stand well and fold flat, so I adapted it and played around with it to make this, my version, of a side step card.
+I, in no way claim to be the inventor of this card, just the adaptor of measurements.
+Oh yes, and they are in cm's too :-D

-So, to start with you need a whole sheet of A4 card, this will give you a finished card in A5, I lined up my card stock at 8cm in along the short edge, long length going down the cutter (you can adapt this width to suit) and cut from 4cm in along to 22.5cm as shown,
+I lined up my card stock at 8cm in along the short edge, long length going down the cutter (you can adapt this width to suit) and cut from 4cm in along to 22.5cm as shown,

 **Now, the key point here is not to flip your card stock in the trimmer to make it easier to see (I wonder how I know this?? ;-))**

-Next score on the narrower section at 4cm, 8cm, 11.8cm, 15.5cm and 22.5cm.
+Keeping the card in the same direction (ie: working on the long side) on the narrower (bottom) section score at 4cm, 8cm, 11.8cm, 15cm and 22.5cm.

-Next score on the narrower section at 4cm, 8cm, 11.8cm, 15.5cm and 22.5cm.
+Keeping the card in the same direction (ie: working on the long side) on the narrower (bottom) section score at 4cm, 8cm, 11.8cm, 15cm and 22.5cm.

-and this is what it should end up like! {{please excuse the mess behind}}
+And this is what it should end up like! {{please excuse the mess behind}}

 Thanks for dropping by today,